-The college is a vibrant community and surveys carried out as students leave constantly refer to the positive atmosphere and sense of respect which pervades the college.
+The college is a vibrant community and student surveys carried out as during courses and as students leave constantly refer to the positive atmosphere and sense of respect which pervades the college.
 The college continues to grow and be successful.
 The college encourages staff and student involvement through membership of formal committees.